-No. Upward Bound does not provide funds to pay for students’ tuition, fees, books, etc. However, we do provide you the support and experience you need to qualify and apply for scholarships and financial aid.
+No. Upward Bound does not provide funds to pay for students’ tuition, fees, books, etc. However, we do provide you the support and experience you need to qualify and apply for scholarships and financial aid for college.

 How many students does Upward Bound serve?

-Beginning Fall 2014, Upward Bound will serve a minimum of 82 students each year.
+Upward Bound serves a minimum of 82 students each year.

 Does Upward Bound provide transportation for its participants?